 In addition to the price of the plan, you can charge your customers for usage.
 For instance, you can create charges based on the number of API calls, the number of active users, transactions, compute time, etc. These additional charges relate to the billable metrics defined previously.

 Overview of charges

 amount_cents.
-Thus, Lago automatically rounds the price to be charged (example: USD 1102
+Therefore, Lago automatically rounds prices (e.g. USD 1102

 amount_cents = $11.02).